-For more information, including our annual Equality Report, please visit our website www.dwfire.org.uk/equality-diversity-and-inclusion.
+For more information, including our annual Equality Report, please visit our website www.dwfire.org.uk/annual-workforce-equality-reports.

-BEOPLE: Supporting and developing our people
+PEOPLE: Supporting and developing our people

 - investing in the development of our staff ensuring they are equipped with the skills and behaviours to succeed in their role - increased staff confidence in the health and wellbeing arrangements in place with low sickness absence - a committed approach to increase the diversity of our workforce, and - recruiting and retaining on-call firefighters in new and innovative ways.